PierreIsCoding/sdiy/Sub&Div/README.md

 ## Tips

 * Use other clock signals into the CV input and attenuate those to your desired range.
-* Use cv at audio rate to create cool effects. (at the right speed you can listen to mutliple octaves ate the same time)
+* Use CV at audio rate to create cool effects.
+At the right speed you can listen to mutliple octaves at the same time.
 * Insert an signals into the CV input to just visualize their wave form.
 * Connect the mix output (7) with the CV input (5).
 You will get new and interesting rhythms !